chrisschaaf/chrisschaaf/README.md

-- 👋 Hi, I’m @chrisschaaf, currently a DevOps Engineer at Veeva!
+- 👋 Hi, I’m @chrisschaaf, currently a Senior DevOps Engineer at Veeva!
-- 👀 I’m interested in pursuing skills related to my position, automating infrastructure creation and management.
+- 👀 I’m interested in pursuing skills related to my position.
+Primarily automating infrastructure creation and management.
-- 🌱 I’m currently expanding my skills with Terraform and Ansible.
+- 🌱 I’m currently expanding my skills with:
+  - Terraform / Terragrunt
+  - Ansible
+  - Kubernetes Management with Helm / Helmfile
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/chrisschaaf)